mn-pollinators/buzz-about/DEVELOPMENT.md

 You'll want to join the [Minnesota Pollinators][] organization ([Prof. KK Lamberty][] can invite you).

-Be sure to sign up for the [student developer pack][], as well!
+Be sure to sign up for the [Student developer pack][], as well!

 ![The student developer pack's webpage][i:Student developer pack]

 ## Installing Visual Studio Code

 Next, in order to read and write the code, you're going to need a text editor.
-There are a lot of good options, but the one that we've been using is [Visual Studio Code][], particularly because of its [live share][] feature.
+There are a lot of good options, but the one that we've been using is [Visual Studio Code][], particularly because of its [live share][Live share] feature.

 ![Visual Studio Code][i:VS Code]